Lung Cancer Screening and Risk Reduction

 - Early stage diagnosis is associated with much higher cure rates.

-- Person who has been an active cigarette smoker within the past 15 years
+- Current smoker or one who has quit smoking within the past 15 years and

-- Person with a greater than or equal to 30 pack-year smoking history (Example: Smoking 1 pack per day x 30 years = 30 pack years; smoking 2 packs per day x 15 years = 30 pack years)
+- Person with a greater than or equal to 20 pack-year smoking history (Example: Smoking 1 pack per day x 20 years = 20 pack years; smoking 2 packs per day x 10 years = 20 pack years) and

 - Person who has not had a CT Chest scan within the past 12 months